ixofoundation/ixo-multiclient-sdk/README.md

 yarn publish
 ```

-# React Native Additional instructions
+#React-Native

 Install the below Library and import into your main app entry file.
+This ensures the required Polyfils are covered on mobile.

 ```
 yarn add @walletconnect/react-native-compat